Flowpack/prunner/README.md

 ### Reloading definitions and watching for changes

 Prunner will reload pipeline definitions from disk when a SIGUSR1 signal is received (and if the definitions changed).

+> Windows support: There is no SIGUSR1 signal on Windows.
+You have to use watch mode to reload definitions.

 A watch mode that polls the files for changes can be enabled with the `--watch` flag.
 The poll interval is configurable via `--poll-interval`.